 I love cooking at old cookbooks, some of the recipes are so different than anything made today!
 So, of course, I love this weeks Retro Food theme, hosted by Heather from Hezzi-D’s Books and Cooks.
 I also love this recipe!
 I grew up eating chicken croquettes, but they weren’t homemade, they were the frozen, store-bought kind.
 After I got married I looked for them in a few local grocery stores, and nobody carried them anymore.
 I started making my own, and must have made them at least twenty times, but as I got busier with the blog and my family, I forgot about them.
 Well, that and my mother-in-law’s grocery store started carrying them sometimes and my husband would pick them up for me.
 Not the same as my homemade croquettes, but lack of time…yada, yada…

-Fast forward in time to this Retro Food theme, and my search for a great recipe to make.
+Fast forward to this Retro Food theme, and my search for a great recipe to make.
 My husband was even trying to help me.
-Duh, chicken croquettes!
+Duh, baked chicken croquettes!
 Popular in the 1970’s and 80’s.
 Only, I couldn’t find my recipe anywhere!
 Did I make a recipe from a cookbook?
 Looked through all the ones I’ve owned since we got married.
 Did I find it online?
 I searched, but couldn’t find anything that sounded like what I used to make.
 Did I make up my own recipes?
 Very possible, but then why is it not written down in any of my notebooks?
 I have NO IDEA!!
 I still wanted to make them though, so I turned to a classic recipe, and made some necessary changes for my husband’s diet.

 I went with a recipe from The Fannie Farmer Cookbook by Marion Cunningham.
 It isn’t very much like the recipe I used to make.
 First of all, it calls for a thick Bechamel sauce in the chicken mixture.
 I think I just used milk, but I wanted to try it.
 Secondly, it has lemon juice and a little bit of cayenne pepper in the mix.
-I know I never used either, but decided to try it as well.
+I know I never used either, but decided to try it.
 My suggestion would be to use a very small pinch of cayenne, I think I used to much.
 I had to bake the chicken croquettes, I just couldn’t justify frying them with my husband’s low-fat diet.
-But I still wanted them crispy, so I lightly brushed them with canola oil.
+I still wanted them crispy, so I lightly brushed them with canola oil.

 Traditional chicken croquettes baked in the oven.
 All the delicious taste without frying!